bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Are you *just now* discovering this?&rdquo; Tess giggled, squeezing Veronica&rsquo;s hand, interlacing their fingers once more.

-&ldquo;You aren&rsquo;t surpised?&rdquo;
+&ldquo;You aren&rsquo;t surprised?&rdquo;

 &ldquo;I *do* work at a tavern,&rdquo; Tess joked.

-Veronica responded by leaning into Tess, and lazily kissing her neck, eliciting a delictable giggle and blush.
+Veronica responded by leaning into Tess, and lazily kissing her neck, eliciting a delectable giggle and blush.

 </section>